Kounotori 9

-Kounotori 9 (こうのとり9号機), also known as HTV-9 was the 9th flight of the H-II Transfer Vehicle, a robotic cargo spacecraft to resupply the International Space Station (ISS).
+Kounotori 9 (こうのとり9号機), also known as HTV-9 was the 9th and final flight of the H-II Transfer Vehicle, a robotic cargo spacecraft to resupply the International Space Station (ISS).
 It was launched on 20 May 2020, at 17:31:00 UTC.
 Kounotori 9 is the last HTV of the original model, with following missions replaced with the HTV-X.

 Spacecraft

 Major difference from the previous Kounotori are: